 She served in the Office of Legislative Affairs at the Federal Emergency Management Agency (FEMA), participating in the agency’s transition into the Department of Homeland Security in 2003.
 Ms. Chertoff has also been a legislative relations professional, Director of New Jersey’s Washington, D.C.
 Office under two governors, and legislative counsel to the Chair of the New Jersey State Assembly Appropriations Committee.
 She is a magna cum laude graduate of Harvard-Radcliffe College and earned her J.D. from Harvard Law School.
 She practiced law for a number of years in New York City and New Jersey, and served as law clerk to Honorable Myron H. Thompson (U.S. District Ct., M.D.
 Ala).

-In addition to work at the Aspen Institute and Georgetown Law, Ms. Chertoff is a member of the O’Connor Judicial Selection Initiative Advisory Committee at the Institute for the Advancement of the American Legal System at the University of Denver and she serves on the Board of Directors of the DC Jazz festival.
+In addition to work at the Aspen Institute and Georgetown Law, Ms. Chertoff is a member of the O’Connor Judicial Selection Initiative Advisory Committee at the Institute for the Advancement of the American Legal System at the University of Denver.
 She has written and lectured to lawyers and the public about judicial selection issues; federalism; and intergovernmental affairs.